CatChapman/youtube-dl-semiautoPL/README.md

 # HOW to use

+you run this from your terminal application. on OS X it's typically Terminal.app.

 save the script in the directory you are happy with having subdirectories of playlists' content. e.g. "~/Youtube\ Playlists/"

 make sure the scripts are executable (chmod +x fancy_ytplist.sh; chmod +x getpldir.sh)